Types of Aid

 Some incoming scholarships may be renewed for the second and third years based on academic performance in the first year.
 All awards are made on a yearly basis for the Fall and Spring semesters only.
 Scholarship recipients are notified of the retention policy applying to their scholarships at the time of award.
 For retention data, click here.

-Students ranking in the top 25 percent of their class at the end of each academic year of full time study, whether or not they had incoming merit scholarships, can receive awards under the Upper Level Academic Scholarship Program.
+Students ranking in the top 25 percent of their class at the end of their first academic year of full-time study, whether or not they had incoming merit scholarships, can receive awards under the Upper Level Academic Scholarship Program.
 Awards range from $7,500 to $30,000 depending on academic performance.
 Students with incoming scholarships who qualify for a larger award under the Program will receive the greater of the two awards.
 All awards are made on a yearly basis for the Fall and Spring semesters only.

 Students enrolling in the Law School’s FLEX schedule program who are eligible for a Merit Scholarship will receive a pro-rated/per credit equivalent award.
 For example, a student with a Merit Scholarship of $10,000 for the Fall semester (based on full-time enrollment) enrolled in 9 credits will receive an award in the amount of $7,500.00 ($10,000/12 x 9).
 All awards are made on a yearly basis for the Fall and Spring semesters only.